guusj/books/Warbreaker_BrandonSanderson.md

 This seemed to make him even more sad, and Siri pulled him closer, laying her head on his chest.
 _Please_, he wrote. _Tell me of your family._
 “My father was often frustrated with me,” Siri said.
 “But he did love me. _Does_ love me.
 He just wanted me to do what they thought was right.
 And . . . well, the more time I spend in Hallandren, the more I wish I had listened to him, at least a little bit.
-“Ridger was right above me.
+“Ridger is my older brother.
 I was always getting him into trouble.
 He was the heir, and I had him _thoroughly_ corrupted, at least until he got old enough to appreciate his duties.
 He’s a little like you.
 Very kindhearted, always trying to do what is right.
 He didn’t eat as many sweets, though.”
 Susebron smiled faintly, squeezing her shoulder.
-“Then there was Fafen.
-I didn’t really know her that well.
+“Between us is Fafen, but I didn’t really know her that well.
 She joined a monastery when I was still quite young—and I was glad.
 It’s seen as a duty in Idris to provide at least one child for the monasteries.
 They’re the ones who grow the food for the needy and take care of things that need to be done around the city.
 Pruning, washing, painting.
 Anything to be of service.”
 He reached over. _A little like a king_, he wrote. _Living a life to serve others._
 “Sure,” Siri said.
 “Only they don’t get locked up and they can stop doing it, if they want.
 Either way, I’m glad it was Fafen and not me.
 I would have gone _crazy_ living as a monk.
 They have to be pious all the time, and are supposed to be the least ostentatious in the city.”
 _Not a good match for your hair_, he wrote.
 “Definitely,” she said.
 _Though_, he wrote, frowning slightly. _It’s stopped changing colors so often lately._
 “I’ve had to learn to control it better,” Siri said with a grimace.
 “People can read me too easily by it.
 Here.”
 She changed it from black to yellow, and he smiled, running his fingers through its lengthy locks.
-“After Fafen,” Siri said, “there’s just the eldest, Vivenna.
+“After Fafen and Ridger,” Siri said, “there’s just the eldest, Vivenna.
 She’s the one you were supposed to marry.
 She spent her entire life preparing to move to Hallandren.”
 _She must hate me_, Susebron wrote. _Growing up knowing she would have to leave her family and live with a man she didn’t know._
 “Nonsense,” Siri said.
 “Vivenna looked forward to it.
 I don’t think she _can_ feel hatred.
 She was always just calm and careful and perfect.”
 Susebron frowned.